Marrara Cricket Ground: Facilities

 The venue features a turf playing surface, practice nets, a pavilion with player and official amenities, and spectator areas comprising a small grandstand and grassed embankments.
 Floodlighting was upgraded in 2021 with modern LED lights, allowing for both day and night fixtures.

 The ground also serves as the administrative headquarters for Northern Territory Cricket.

 Cricket

-The ground hosted first-class cricket in 2024, with Pakistan A and Bangladesh A playing two four-day matches and one of three List A matches at the ground.
+The ground hosted first-class cricket in 2024, with Pakistan Shaheens and Bangladesh HP XI playing two four-day matches and one of three List A matches at the ground.
 Three List A matches and the second of two first-class matches in Sri Lanka A's tour of Australia in 2025 was played at the Marrara Cricket Ground, with the first first-class match being played at the neighbouring Marrara Oval.
+The ground hosted the nineteen matches of the Top End T20 Series including playoffs and final.

 At a grassroots level, Marrara Cricket Ground is the home venue for the PINT Cricket Club, one of the long-standing clubs in the Darwin & District Cricket Competition.
 The venue regularly stages local league matches, finals, and junior development carnivals.